b4rtaz/distributed-llama/docs/HOW_TO_RUN_LINUX_MACOS_WIN.md

-# How to run Distributed Llama on 💻 Linux, MacOS or Windows
+# How to Run Distributed Llama on 💻 Linux, MacOS or Windows

 This article describes how to run Distributed Llama on 4 devices, but you can also run it on 1, 2, 4, 8... devices.
 Please adjust the commands and topology according to your configuration.